-Students completing the course should have an understanding of the dynamics and complexity of business ethics.
-They should also appreciate the need for an organization to have a code of conduct, but be aware of the dangers of the informal organization having different and sometimes less desirable values.
+Students completing this course should understand the dynamics and complexity of business ethics and tangibly demonstrate this understanding by applying concepts learned to explore and problem-solve ethical controversies.
+They should also appreciate the need for an organization to have a code of conduct, but be aware of the dangers of the informal organization having different, and sometimes less desirable, values.

 This course may be available online.
 Students login to the course and communicate with the instructor and fellow students via the Internet.
 All assignments and course activities are submitted electronically to the course instructor.